Advertising in Doctors Waiting Rooms

 Counter Cards

-Counter cards are small, stand-up advertisements placed on check-in counters or reception desks in the waiting area.
+Counter cards are small, and stand-up advertisements are placed on check-in counters or reception desks in the waiting area.
 These ads are highly visible and are often used to promote health-related products, pharmaceuticals, or local services (like insurance or wellness programs).
 Patients frequently interact with the reception area, which makes this prime advertising real estate for short, actionable messages, such as upcoming health seminars, promotions on health services, or new medication launches.

 Impact: Counter cards are positioned where patients check in, pay, or ask questions, giving the ad high visibility during moments of interaction.